OpenValue-D/deep-dive-container-workshop-exercises/exercises/01_linting/INSTRUCTIONS.md

 * Check the result
 * Visit https://github.com/hadolint/hadolint?tab=readme-ov-file#rules to get more details for each issue and how to fix it
 * Fix DL3027 with the help of the rule documentation (https://github.com/hadolint/hadolint/wiki/DL3027)
-* Rerun hadolint and see the new issue in the line
+* Rerun hadolint and see a new issue in line 9
-* Fix all other issues of line 9 (use version `2:1.22~2build1` for the golang-go package)
+* Fix the new issue in line 9 (use version `2:1.22~2build1` for the golang-go package)

 ## Task 2